Barbara just found out she got a big promotion. Her first thought? “Finally, I get to fire all these people because I can’t stand them.”

 Barbara is finding herself being hypercritical in sales meetings.
 Even for her own standards, some of the feedback she gives her team seems a little harsh.
 After one particularly tough sales meeting, Barbara did some self-reflection.
 She asked herself why she wouldn’t let anything go.
 It turns out, she was treating that meeting like payback.
 She wanted to teach her old peers a lesson.

 Then Barbara noticed that she was often denying straightforward requests on expense reports.
-She had always felt, before her promotion, that some of her peers went above and beyond reasonable lengths to entertain clients.
+She had always felt, before her promotion, that some of her peers went above and beyond reasonable lengths to entertain customers.
 And now that she had power, she wanted to show that she didn’t like their style.
 In reality, those extravagant meals didn’t matter too much to the bottom line.
 What did matter was her style of scrutinizing expense reports and often denying to reimburse a certain amount.
 It wasn’t good for morale, and it wasn’t gaining her any fans either.
-She was trying to prove that her style of client entertaining worked better, but that wasn’t her job anymore.
+She was trying to prove that her style of customer entertaining worked better, but that wasn’t her job anymore.
 Now she was there to support her salespeople in their own styles.

 Barbara also noticed how sarcastic her tone was when she spoke to her top performers.
 It was like she was defending herself before she was even attacked, and she didn’t like how she sounded.
 The tone was coming from a defensive place, because for a very long time some of her peers had ganged up on her and shot down many of her ideas.
 But now that she was in charge, she had no reason to be defensive.
 In fact, being defensive was going to sabotage her success if she kept it up.